La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - bu'u:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: coincident with: Indicates that the event happens at the same location as the speaker.
 This is the spatial equivalent of the temporal tense **ca** (present).
       - examples:
         - 1: